coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 `> vagrant ssh`

 ## Docker Installation
 Now we want to start installing the needed packages to run our environment and we are starting with docker.
-In order to not have to use `$ sudo` for every command we are going into superuser mode.
+In order to not have to use sudo for every command we are going into superuser mode.
 Make sure to first set a root password with `$ sudo passwd root` and fill in a new password if it prompts you too.
 By using the command `$ su -` we will login as root and now we can start installing docker.

 First we want to update our package list with `$ apt update` and after that we can install docker with `$ apt -y install docker.io`.
-I will be using combined commands in order to work more efficiently so for me this command will be `$ apt update && apt -y install docker.io`

 Docker should now be succesfully installed.
 In order to test it out you can use `$ docker --version`

 ## Docker Compose Installation